sherbondy/convox.github.io/_languages_and_frameworks/getting-started-with-golang.md

 There are many ways to build your Golang apps with Docker:

 - [The Convox Kernel](https://github.com/convox/kernel)
-  is a great example of using Alpine linux as the base distro and using the `rerun` utility to avoid rebuilding the docker image in development mode
+  is a great example of using Alpine Linux as the base distro and using the `rerun` utility to avoid rebuilding the docker image in development mode
 - [Nick Guthier's post](https://blog.codeship.com/building-minimal-docker-containers-for-go-applications/)
   shows us just how minimal one can get with static binaries and Go